 Why is Cuebiq transitioning to an OKR methodology and what are the benefits?

 I am building a Cuebiq version of the OKR (Objectives and Key Results) methodology, a system that should increase transparency and clarity across the company.
 It’s a methodology that will create alignment and engagement around measurable goals, so that everyone in the company knows what each other is working on and striving toward.
 Adopting this methodology will be key to driving the growth of our company and setting us up for continued success.

 We have recently created a Product Ecosystem area at Cuebiq, which will be essential for our company in achieving hyper-scalability, one of our main goals.
 We are looking to integrate with a variety of external partners, and in order to do that we have to build an ecosystem where we can raise our product availability to the whole market.
 This will be a major focus of ours moving forward.

-What do you find to be the most valuable aspect of Clara for clients?
+What do you find to be the most valuable aspect of the Cuebiq platform for clients?

 I’m also really excited about our predictive and prescriptive analytics capabilities — clients can now target audiences based on churn and other prescriptive insights.